rtmalone/Blaze-cli/README.md

-Blaze-lite
+Blaze-cli
 ==========

-Blaze-lite allows you to create and maintain a log of trails "bagged" while hiking, running, or biking.
+Blaze-cli allows you to create and maintain a log of trails "bagged" while hiking, running, or biking.
 The app operates through the command line.

 Dependecies
 -----------